 Any 529 savings plan can be used to pay for college or up to $10,000 per year in elementary and high school tuition, but some states offer savings options specifically designed for K-12.

-- The Kentucky Education Savings Plan Trust (KESPT), available nationwide, will offer new 529 plan investment options that will better accommodate families saving for K-12.
-The new enrollment-based investment options will launch February 25, 2019.
+- The Kentucky Education Savings Plan Trust (KESPT), available nationwide, offers 529 plan investment options to accommodate better families saving for K-12.

-Families who originally set up a 529 plan for college and have decided to use some of the funds for pre-college expenses may consider adjusting their investment strategy for a shorter time horizon.
-For example, with an age-based portfolio, investment allocations automatically shift over time based on the age of the beneficiary and when they will begin college.
-Most families select an option that is heavily weighted toward equities when the beneficiary is young and shifts toward more conservative fixed income options over time.
+Families who initially set up a 529 plan for college and have decided to use some of the funds for pre-college expenses may consider adjusting their investment strategy for a shorter time horizon.
+For example, investment allocations automatically shift over time with an age-based portfolio based on the beneficiary’s age and when they begin college.
+Most families select an option heavily weighted toward equities when the beneficiary is young and shift toward more conservative fixed-income options over time.
 Families also have the option to open a separate 529 plan to pay for a child’s K-12 tuition.